theincident/theincident.github.io/_posts/2023-04-19-truthful-interactions-how-ai-could-lead-to-the-elimination-of-lies.md

 While AI-based technologies offer the potential to eliminate lies from human interaction, there are also risks associated with their use.
 This chapter will explore some of the potential risks and challenges of using AI to eliminate lies.

-#### Ethical Concerns

-Ethical concerns are one of the most significant risks associated with the use of AI to eliminate lies.
-For example, there are concerns around the use of AI to manipulate individuals' behavior to prevent lying artificially, which could undermine individual autonomy and privacy.
-Additionally, biases in the data used to train algorithms could lead to unfair or discriminatory outcomes, further eroding trust.

-#### Technical Limitations

-There are also technical limitations associated with AI-based elimination of lies.
+There are technical limitations associated with AI-based elimination of lies.
 For example, the accuracy of AI-based lie detection and deception prevention is dependent on the quality of the data used to train the algorithm.
 Biases in the data could lead to inaccurate predictions and undermine the effectiveness of the technology.

 #### Privacy Concerns